Camp Above The Limit 2008

 We were deeply honored to be chosen to help cater the afterparty at the end of the legendary CT-12 parade of 10,000 intrepid women bicyclists and their friends.

-By the time the storm hit 30 minutes into the party, we had served over 35 gallons of Skip & Go Nakeds, beer, and water.
+By the time the storm hit 30 minutes into the party, we had served over 35 gallons of Skip & Go Nakeds, tons of beer, and the occasional water.
+After the first half-hour, nobody was keeping track anymore, and as the visibility dropped to about five feet, people kept coming—and we still kept serving…

 …And the party kept going…

-A Cavallo did an outstanding job, as did every dancer on the rig and on the ground!
+Albino! and A Cavallo did an outstanding job, as did every dancer on the rig and on the ground!

 The derrick’s explosive finale was well worth the effort at any price!